bwya77/O365-Admin-Center/README.md

 msi MD5 68ACE91544BBFBD257E1656A02831D00

 The O365 Admin Center is a GUI application that administrators can use to perform some of the most common O365 tasks.
 The output (error or success) is sent to the textbox which also acts as a input for custom commands.
 You can also save the output to a file.
+You can end you PSSession properly by pressing the Exit button which will run the following command: Get-PSSession | Remove-PSSession

 Included is the .exe if you just want to run it, or the .msi if you want to install it.